-Total to Display - JUNE - Malone Center
+Total to Display - September - The Bay

 One way we live out our cooperative values at Open Harvest is through robust community donations.
 The SEED Program is a new simple yet powerful community giving opportunity that allows customers to “round-up” their grocery bill for local organizations that share a commitment to a healthy community, sustainable food system, and strong local economy.